Ensure your online account is up to date in case of postal disruption. Update your account here.

 - Charges for towing light-duty trailers may be the responsibility of the member.
 Trailers, including motorcycle cargo trailers, are covered only by RV memberships.

-- Service to vehicles which have been altered where alterations prohibit safe and damage free delivery of service.
+- Service to vehicles which have been modified or altered where alterations prohibit safe and damage free delivery of service.
+This includes vehicles that have been raised, lowered or have oversized tires (winter tires are not considered a modification).

-- Vehicles that do not carry a license plate, lack a valid inspection, are unlicensed, uninsured, or otherwise not legal to drive.
+- Vehicles not carrying a valid license plate, inspection, registration and insurance or otherwise not legal to drive.

 - Loaded vehicles are not eligible for service.
-We may ask you to unload your vehicle or trailer prior to providing service.
+We will ask you to unload your vehicle or trailer prior to providing service.

 - Transportation of animals or livestock (except service animals).